Circular economy innovations, digitalisation and competence

 1. We will promote digital solutions that support the circular economy.

-• The circular economy requires reliable, traceable and monitorable information.
+- The circular economy requires reliable, traceable and monitorable information.
 Digitalisation makes this possible.
-We have taken the first steps to specify what kind of information, architecture and operating methods will be needed.
+We have taken the first steps to specify what kind of information, architecture and methodologies will be needed.
 We will also analyse the digital opportunities related to incubators.
-The report prepared by Motiva on the digitalisation of the circular economy and ecosystems will be published in early 2023.
 Responsible organisations: Ministry of Economic Affairs and Employment and Ministry of the Environment.

 2. We will launch and promote circular economy ecosystems.

-3. We will prepare a design programme for the circular economy.
+3. We will create a design programme for the circular economy.

-• The circular design coaching programme (designforum.fi; in Finnish) is a one-year training and coaching programme for companies’ management and persons responsible for design and research and development where the key focus is on product and service design based on the circular economy.
-A total of 50 companies were selected to the programme that got started in late autumn 2022.
+- Circular Design was a one-year coaching programme for companies’ management and persons responsible for design and research and development where the key focus was on product and service design based on the circular economy.
+A total of 50 companies were selected for the programme, which was implemented between autumn 2022 and the end of 2023.
 Responsible organisation: Ministry of the Environment.
+In 2024 and 2026 the coaching programme was extended to other Nordic companies by means of part-funding from Nordic Innovation.

 4. We will include circular economy competence in our education system and working life skills.

-• We will cooperate with the Finnish Innovation Fund Sitra and partners that promote foresight work on competence needs, lifelong guidance and continuous learning to make sure that the circular economy perspective will be incorporated into the existing operating models.
+- The ministries will cooperate with the Finnish Innovation Fund Sitra and partners that promote foresight work on competence needs, lifelong guidance and continuous learning to make sure that the circular economy perspective will be incorporated into the existing operating models.
 A survey was conducted on the different ways to promote competence building.
-The Ministry of the Environment and Ministry of Economic Affairs and Employment, together with Circular Economy Finland, organised a webinar Where can we find experts for a circular economy in November 2022.
-Based on this workshop, the work will continue e.g. by improving the exchange of information between the key players in terms of expertise on the circular economy.
+The Ministry of the Environment and Ministry of Economic Affairs and Employment, together with Circular Economy Finland, organised a webinar on where experts for a circular economy can be found in November 2022.
+Based on this workshop, the work will continue by improving the exchange of information between the key players in terms of expertise on the circular economy.
 Responsible organisations: Ministry of Economic Affairs and Employment, Ministry of the Environment and Ministry of Education and Culture.